 November 4, 2022

 In this episode, William Maclean, M.Sc.
 Chin.
-Med will discuss abdominal distension, fu zhang and pi man.
+Med discusses abdominal distension, fu zhang and pi man.
 Fu zhang refers to a sense of fullness, discomfort, blockage or obstruction across the either the upper or lower abdomen, or across the abdomen as a whole.
 Pi man is distension specifically in the epigastric area.
 As a general rule, abdominal distension is due to an obstruction to the correct movement of Spleen and Stomach qi.
 The obstruction itself may be due to the presence of some pathogen, internal or external or due to weakness or stagnation of qi.
 Listen & Subscribe Here

 October 28, 2022